sainiks/JS/README.md

-# JSLR - JavaScript Learning Repository
+# JSL - JavaScript Learning

 A Code repository for JavaScript Students.
 This repository contains code examples and explanations for various JavaScript concepts, organized into different sections.